top of page

 TORONTO

-Toronto is covers a highly populated chapter of Sustainable Youth Canada, covering the entire Greater Toronto Area (GTA).
-Currently, we have an active chapter in York overseeing the various activities and initiatives happening in this region to:
+SYC Toronto is a passionate chapter of Sustainable Youth Canada, encompassing the entire Greater Toronto Area.
+Our dedicated chapter oversees the various activities and initiatives happening in this region to:

-• Establish and maintain the Canadian Sustainable Youth Registry for the GTA and connect passionate youth with sustainability opportunities in the region.
+• Establish and maintain the Canadian Sustainable Youth registry for Toronto, and connect passionate youth with sustainability opportunities in the region.

 • Lead local initiatives in Toronto to positively affect energy and environmental sustainability through engaging in student-led community events.